 Flybe connect Bergen and Glasgow with 2 weekly flights.

-For North Americans, it is possible – and convenient – to fly with Icelandair via Keflavík.
+For North Americans, it is possible – and quite convenient – to fly with Icelandair via Keflavík.

 Trondheim, with 190,000 inhabitants third-biggest community in Norway, was founded in 997 AD.
 It served as the Viking Age capital of Norway until 1217.
 Today, it publishes the oldest daily newspaper in the country (since 1776) and is its most important scientific and research centre, with 30,000 students.